 Reduces discrimination and harassment

-Often people suffer different types of workplace harassment and discrimination (like sexual, verbal, racial, etc.), and implementing a diverse work culture can reduce any sorts of unwarranted activities in the company.
+Often people suffer different types of workplace harassment and discrimination (like sexual, verbal, racial, etc.).
+And implementing a diverse work culture can reduce unwarranted activities in the company.